deepweather/Litadel/README.md

 - 🚧 **Portfolio Management** - Multi-asset portfolio tracking and optimization
 - 🚧 **Backtesting Engine** - Historical performance analysis with TauricDB
 - 🚧 **OpenAI Agents SDK Migration** - Enhanced parallelization and maintainability

-## Contributing

-We welcome contributions from the community!
-Whether it's fixing a bug, improving documentation, or suggesting a new feature, your input helps make this project better.

 ## Citation